src-d/blog/content/upcoming/towards_kmeans_on_gpu.md

 --------

-NVIDIA CUDA is an architecture sometimes called SIMT: it involves a huge number of cincurrently executing hardware threads (say, 3000), but with the important constraint: each group of threads (say, 32) must execute the same instruction at the same time.
+NVIDIA CUDA is an architecture sometimes called SIMT: it involves a huge number of concurrently executing hardware threads (say, 3000), but with the important constraint: each group of threads (say, 32) must execute the same instruction at the same time.
 In other words, it's like running multiple threads each executing SIMD operations.
 Of course,